watermelonexpress/onesie/doc/how_to_guides/usage.md

 # Usage

 ## Generate Onesie
-To create a new onesie for others to run, we ask that you use one of the following methods to generate the file (Rails generator or rake task) rather than creating the file yourself.
+To create a new Onesie for others to run, we ask that you use one of the following methods to generate the file (Rails generator or Rake Task) rather than creating the file yourself.

 ### Rails Generator